Frequently Asked Questions

 Will I be able to talk with someone about course selection?

-As an Early College student, you will be assigned an academic advisor with whom you may discuss course selection.
+As a Early College student, you will be assigned an academic advisor with whom you may discuss course selection.
 We also strongly encourage you to discuss your course selections with your high school guidance counselor if you intend to apply your Early College courses to meet your high school graduation requirements.

 Additionally, academic advisors should be consulted if you are experiencing challenges.
 The deadlines are important to keep in mind if you are considering adding, dropping, or withdrawing from courses; we encourage you to always consult with your academic advisor first before making any course change decisions.